tkyaw9/solutionForOT/README.md

 given dictionary.
 For each word, I check whether I've seen a compressed version of the word before.
 If it's not, I make a new list with the current word as value.
 If it's not, I make a new entry.
 If we've already seen a compressed version of the word though, we need to just append it to the list.

+Design Choice:

-However, if we just append it to the list, we eventually have to sort it later so that we can return the words in lexicographical order.
+However, if we just
+append it to the list, we eventually have to sort it later so that we can return the words in lexicographical order.
 Therefore, I believe it's better if we add it in a way that maintains the sorted order of the lists at all times.